 Nostromo has developed the IceBrick™, a modular thermal cell that can fit any building as an extension, and it is 10 times more efficient in its energy density per square meter than any other available solution.

-The system will be commercially available in mid-2019 at a cost of less than $400 per kWh with a warranty for zero degradation of the cells over 15 years of operation.
+The system is commercially available since mid-2020 at a cost of less than $400 per kWh with a warranty for zero degradation of the cells over 10 years of operation.

-Our first commercial demo system (160 ton-hr or about 200 kWh electricity equivalent) will be up and running this coming June (2019).
-You can learn more about the ice TES landscape and Nostromo’s water-based revolution here.
+Our first commercial demo system (160 ton-hr or about 200 kWh electricity equivalent) is running since June (2019).